altsoph/ConwayTree/README.md

 pip install pyglet
 ```

-**Note:** _Some 64 bits Mac users may experience problems with the default pyglet package installed.
+**Note:** Some 64 bits Mac users may experience problems with the default pyglet package installed.
 The known solution for such situation is:
-* Download the latest snapshot of [pyglet sources](https://code.google.com/p/pyglet) (right now the latest version is 1.2alpha)
+* Download the latest snapshot of [the  pyglet sources](https://code.google.com/p/pyglet) (right now the latest version is 1.2alpha)
-* Build and install it according [the official instructions](http://www.pyglet.org/doc/programming_guide/installing_using_setup_py.html)_
+* Build and install it according [the official instructions](http://www.pyglet.org/doc/programming_guide/installing_using_setup_py.html)

 How to run
 -----------

 The simplest way to run ConwayTree is to issue `python conway_tree.py` command.
-This will bring up a ConwayTree instance with the standart R-pentomino pattern as seed. _Check 'Controls' section below to realize control keys and abilities; or just push 'H' after the launch_.
+This will bring up a ConwayTree instance with the standart R-pentomino pattern as seed.
+_Check 'Controls' section below to realize control keys and abilities; or just push 'H' after the launch_.

 However, you can give the filename as a run parameter for specifying the seed pattern:
 ```shell